polcn/sap_log_analyzer2/SAP_Audit_Tool_Technical_Reference.md

 ## Security Notes

-- **Sensitive Data**: Log files may contain sensitive business data
-- **Storage**: Secure both input files and generated reports
-- **Access Control**: Restrict access to the tool and its outputs
-- **Interpretation**: Risk assessments should be reviewed by qualified personnel
+ **Interpretation**: Risk assessments should be reviewed by qualified personnel